TranPhucVinh/C/Physical layer/File IO/System call/epoll/Working with terminal.md

             total_ready_fd = epoll_wait(epfd, happened_event, MAXEVENTS, TIMEOUT);
             if (total_ready_fd == 0) printf("Timeout after %d miliseconds\n", TIMEOUT);
             else if (total_ready_fd > 0){
+                // It's impossible to enter input data to 2 terminals at the same time so
+                // Total ready fd is always 1
                 printf("Total ready fd is %d\n", total_ready_fd);
                 // As struct epoll_event monitored_event[2] and happened_event[1]
                 // are different so use for loop to check